PauloVGA/Recepes/guacamole.md

 tomatos
 ## instructions
 Chop garlic, onion, tomatos
 Smash the avocado and mix it with: sugar, salt, spices, tomatos,onions, and garlic.
-It is ready to eat
+It is ready to eat. share with up to three people